CL 25 ‘Southdown Sheep’ and CL 26 ‘Convolvulus Leaves, Flower, and Bud’

 Supplement – third variant.
 Before I managed to find a copy of this book all I had was a one –off mention that these prints appeared in the ‘Horticultural Supplement 1836’.
 The actual full title is ‘Baxter’s Agricultural and Horticultural Supplement’, as you will see the illustrative title page is identical apart from the word ‘Annual’ having been amended to ‘Supplement’.

 Looking at the area of paper that has again been scrapped away it is obvious that here they are still using up the stocks of the ‘Annual’ page.
-The text title page has now been altered so that the top of the page reads “the Supplementary Volume to the early Editions of Baxter’s Library of Agricultural and Horticultural Knowledge…There is a different preface just dated 1836 with a mention that they had been advised to publish this as an annual to defray costs, so this version may have been printed before the ‘Gleaner’ version.
+The text title page has now been altered so that the top of the page reads “the Supplementary Volume to the early Editions of Baxter’s Library of Agricultural and Horticultural Knowledge…There is a different preface just dated 1836 with a mention that they had been advised to publish this as an annual to defray costs.
 The amended title also appears on the first page of text but the rest of the book appears to be identical to the other two editions.
 The binding is different, presumably bound to match other volumes in ‘Baxter’s Library of Agricultural & Horticultural Knowledge’ which by 1836 had reached at least its third edition.
 The gilt title on the spine just reads – ‘Supplement to Baxter’s Library’.

 In all three volumes on the final couple of pages is noted “New works by Baxter & Son” and includes an advert: George Baxter Engraver in Wood.
 I found it interesting that even though the advert notes he has just received a patent for ‘Printing in Oil Colours’ he is actually still advertising purely as a wood engraver.